5267 Library Associate II

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: Two years of college (sixty credit hours) are required, with coursework in the discipline related to the position preferred; a bachelor’s degree is preferred.

 Experience: If the educational preparation is two years of college, two years of directly related work experience are required.
 If the educational preparation is a bachelor’s degree, one year of library experience or appropriately related work experience in a commercial, educational, or government setting are required.
 A major or minor in Library Science or a major in the discipline related to the job may be substituted for the required two years of work experience.
 Supervisory experience is required.
 Experience performing duties similar to this position is preferred.

 Skills: Excellent oral and written communication skills are required.
 Excellent interpersonal skills are required.
 A working knowledge of word processing and/or database software applications is required.
 Attention to detail is required.
 Must be able to train, supervise, assign work, and review the work of full- and part-time employees and student workers.

-Other: Visual acuity and manual dexterity are required to utilize on-line library systems and to work with library materials.
-Hearing within normal limits and the ability move equipment and materials weighing up to forty pounds are required for some positions.
-The ability to tolerate occasional mold and dust from library materials is required.
+Other: Occasional exposure mold and dust from library materials may occur.
 The position may require working evening and weekend hours on a regular basis.
 Hours of work may vary during intersessions and summer sessions.